 - Spot baby seals playing in the rock pools at Ohau Point

 - Eat fresh crayfish on the beach with a stop at Nin’s Bin

 - Swim with dusky dolphins with Encounter Kaikoura.
 I did a dolphin swim in Picton and loved it so much I had to try it in Kaikoura as well!
 Kaikoura’s dolphin tour is in the open oceans and sea conditions can be rough, so if you’re prone to seasickness then reconsider going for the Picton option instead (which is in the very calm Marlborough Sounds).
-If you’re used to being on boats though the Kaikoura tour is absolutely worth adding to your South Island road trip.
+If you’re used to being on boats though then swimming with dolphins in Kaikoura is absolutely worth adding to your South Island road trip.